 In its latest report8, IPBES points out that in most parts of the world, nature has now been significantly altered by multiple human factors.
 In total, 75% of the Earth's surface is significantly altered, 66% of the oceans are experiencing increasing cumulative impacts and more than 85% of the wetland surface has disappeared.
+In most

-In most tropical regions, rich in biodiversity, 32 million hectares of primary or regeneration forest were lost between 2010 and 2015.
+6 Science-based ecosystem restoration for the 2020s and beyond - resource | IUCN tropical regions, rich in biodiversity, 32 million hectares of primary or regeneration forest were lost between 2010 and 2015.
 The average abundance of native species in most major terrestrial biomes has dropped by at least 20%, potentially affecting ecosystem processes and thus nature's contributions to populations.